-Surfers Paradise is the centre of the Gold Coast.
-The Gold Coast region has one of the highest growth rates in Australia and lays claim to being the tourist capital of Australia.
-With a climate providing more than 300 days of sunshine per year, some of the best surfing and swimming beaches in Australia, patrolled by the largest body of lifesavers in the country, many exciting theme parks, and a lush hinterland of national parks, mountain hideaways and spectacular views, it is no wonder the area draws visitors like a magnet.
+Surfers Paradise is the centre of the Gold Coast, fondly known as Australia’s playground.
+With a climate providing more than 300 days of sunshine per year, some of the best surfing and swimming beaches in Australia, patrolled by the largest body of lifesavers in the country, many exciting theme parks and a lush hinterland of National Parks, mountain hideaways and spectacular views, it is no wonder the area draws visitors like a magnet.
 Probably the greatest attraction, particularly for families, is the theme parks.
 You can visit Movie World for insights into movie-making, stunts and pyrotechnics; Sea World for sea lion and shark shows; Dreamworld for action rides and white tigers on Tiger Island and Wet ‘n’ Wild for spectacular water rides and twisters

 Lamington National Park is dominant on the skyline behind the Gold Coast beaches and is approximately a 1 hour drive from the Gold Coast.
 It gets its name from Lord Lamington who was the governor of Queensland from 1896 to 1902.
 A wide range of vegetation can be found within the park.
 Huge brush box, tulip oaks, giant stinging tees and buttress-rooted Moreton Bay figs are just a few of the many species which thrive here.
 One interesting way of viewing the park’s many wonders from above is via the rainforest canopy walk.
 Here visitors can stroll across a suspension bridge dangling 15 metres above the forest floor.
 This provides hikers with a chance of coming face-to-face with some of the brilliant birds who live in the dense canopy.